 Recognize signs of fraud and use these best practices to safely buy and sell items.

 Protecting you from fraud is the top priority for our Marketplace team.
-We are actively blocking access to our products from areas outside the U.S. We require interested buyers to log in to contact you.
+We are actively blocking access to our products from areas outside the U.S. and we require interested buyers to log in to contact you.
 Additionally, your email address is not visible to the public, requiring a buyer to contact a seller through our protected messaging platform.

 It’s important that you also take steps to prevent fraud.
 Watch for suspicious activity as outlined below and take precautions to protect yourself if something seems out of the ordinary or inconsistent.